sras/elminator/README.md

 ```

-Since this library uses template haskell to look up type information (in addition to Generics), we need to run the code generation code in a template Haskell splice.
+Since this library uses template Haskell to look up type information (in addition to Generics), we need to run the code generation code in a template Haskell splice.
 A usage sample can be seen in the following code used in the round trip tests for this library.